fleetdm/fleet/docs/Configuration/yaml-files.md

 - `bootstrap_package` is the URL to a bootstap package.
 Fleet will download the bootstrap package (default: `""`).
 - `enable_end_user_authentication` specifies whether or not to require end user authentication when the user first sets up their macOS host.
 - `macos_setup_assistant` is a path to a custom automatic enrollment (ADE) profile (.json).
+- `script` is the path to a custom setup script to run after the host is first set up.
+- `software` is a list of references to either a `package_path` matching a package in the `software` section below or an `app_store_id` to install when the host is first set up.

 #### macos_migration